Cheatham County is named for Edward Cheatham, who was a Tennessee state legislator.

 Contractor: Thomas Lowe ( 1869 ) Stayden & McNabb ( 1914 )

 Description: The building faces southwest and is a two story red colored brick structure.
-The building is located on landscaped grounds in the center of the city and is a “T” shape being two buildings with the original Greek Revival-Italianate section on the northeast side and the 1914 addition being the horizontal section on the southwest side.
+The building is located on landscaped grounds in the center of Ashland City.
+The building is a “T” shape and is two buildings with the original Greek Revival-Italianate section on the northeast side and the 1914 addition being the horizontal section on the southwest side.
 The southwest front has a one story portico with two wide columns with pediment at the second story.
 The foundation is coursed limestone.
 The roof is hipped with three small dormers.
+In the interior is a central hall plan on the first story and a large staircase ascending to the courtrooms on the second story.
+The judge’s bench of the two courtrooms is located at the southwestern end.
+There is a large wood burning stove in each corner.
+The building houses the County Circuit Court, County Chancery Court and County General Sessions Court of the 23rd Judicial District.
+The architect and the contractor was Thomas Lowe.
+In 1914, the front was added.
+The architect was Robert E Turberville and the contractor was Stayden & McNabb.
 The building was renovated in 1946 and 1970.
-On the northeast side is a modern two story red colored brick and concrete addition.

 See: National Register of Historic Places – Cheatham County Courthouse